 The University participates in the Federal Perkins Loan and other federal loan programs, which are funded through a combination of federal and institutional resources.
 The portion of the programs that has been funded with federal funds is ultimately refundable to the U.S. government upon the termination of the institution's participation in the programs.
 Although the federal government has terminated the Perkins Loan program disallowing new loans to be made, institutions may continue to collect and service existing loans.
 The University does not have a timeline for discontinuing its participation in this program.
-The portion that would be refundable upon the termination of the program has been presented as other long-term liabilities and approximated \$8.6 and \$9.2 million as of June 30, 2020 and 2019, respectively.
+The portion that would be refundable upon the termination of the programs has been presented as other long-term liabilities and approximated \$7.8 million and \$8.6 million as of June 30, 2021 and 2020, respectively.